netreplica/nrx/docs/CONFIGURATION.md

 # Output format to use for export: 'gml' | 'cyjs' | 'clab'.
 Alternatively, use --output argument
 OUTPUT_FORMAT        = 'clab'
 # Override output directory.
 By default, a subdirectory matching topology name will be created.
-Alternatively, use --dir argument
+Alternatively, use --dir argument.
+Env vars are supported
-OUTPUT_DIR           = 'demo'
+OUTPUT_DIR           = '$HOME/nrx'
-# Templates path
+# Templates search path.
+Default path is ['./templates','$HOME/.nr/templates'].
+Env vars are supported
-TEMPLATES_PATH       = ['templates']
+TEMPLATES_PATH       = ['./templates','$HOME/.nr/custom','$HOME/.nr/templates']
-# Path to platform map file
+# Platform map path.
+If not provided, 'platform_map.yaml' in the current directory is checked first, and then in the TEMPLATES_PATH folders.
+Env vars are supported
-PLATFORM_MAP         = 'platform_map.yaml'
+PLATFORM_MAP         = '$HOME/.nr/platform_map.yaml'

 # List of NetBox Device Roles to export
 EXPORT_DEVICE_ROLES  = ['router', 'core-switch', 'distribution-switch', 'access-switch', 'tor-switch', 'server']